whispir/openapi/docs/Getting started/Domains-and-IP-addresses.md

 Whispir's API is hosted via Amazon Web Services (AWS).
 If you wish to implement allowlisting, you will need to whitelist IP ranges belonging to AWS.

-Before you implement allowlisting, please understanding the following:
+Before you do so, please understanding the following:
 - Lists of AWS IP ranges are controlled by Amazon, not Whispir.
 - These lists are dynamic and subject to change with minimal notice.
 - Whispir **does not** provide customers with notice of changes to AWS IP ranges.